 “Derek,” Laura’s turned a sharp expression on him.
 “You must know I speak to you not as sister, but as your Weyrwoman.
 Now that I lead all of Beacon Weyr formally I cannot--”

-“You are no more or less the leader of this weyr now than you last turn, or the turn before that -- or before that,” Derek said, firmly.
+“You are no more or less the leader of this weyr now than you were last turn, or the turn before that -- or before that,” Derek said, firmly.

 The death of their mother, Talia, left Beacon Weyr without leadership.
 Only a goldrider could lead the weyr, and Laura’s Aconith was the last of Beacon Weyr’s long, proud heritage of queens.